HansKristian-Work/vkd3d-proton/README.md

 This will create a folder `vkd3d-master` in `/your/target/directory`, which contains both 32-bit and 64-bit versions of VKD3D, which can be set up in the same way as the release versions as noted above.

+If you want to build natively (ie. for `libvkd3d.so`), pass `--native` to the build script.
+This option will make it build using your system's compilers.

 In order to preserve the build directories for development, pass `--dev-build` to the script.
 This option implies `--no-package`.
 After making changes to the source code, you can then do the following to rebuild VKD3D:
 ```
 # change to build.86 for 32-bit